AmandaSBez/web-design/README.md

 # web-design
-Página de login do Instagram.
+Página inicial do Instagram.
 Parte do Decola Dev 2021!